Ulbrecht/FileSystemWatcher_U1/README.md

-The first part of the code which is starting with BUILD section that, transferring your spesific document from your private path to output path.
+The first part of the code which start with BUILD section that, transfer your spesific document from your private path to output path.

-In the MAIN section, it is creating a sample file/folder tracker and monitoring program on the watcher path.
+In the MAIN section, it create a sample file/folder tracking program on the watcher path.
 In addition, it can declare action phases.
-  In the MAIN part, you can see an example of REST-API job execute command with USER:PASS recognition.
+  In the MAIN part, there is an example of REST-API job execute command with USER:PASS recognition.

-If you track the logs, you can use output-append commands to create and write your messages into log file.
+If you want to track the logs, you can use output-append commands to create and write your messages into log file.
 There is an example for this part in the code.

-In the PARENT section, we are creating the parent file tracker to save parent file in any time.
+In the PARENT section, it create the parent file tracker to save parent file in any time.

 Here is the output usage;